- Off road parking

 One bedroom: 1 x mezzanine king-size double.
 Ground floor bathroom with double-ended bath, hand held shower, basin & WC.
 Fitted kitchen.
 Cosy sitting room with dining area & woodburner.

-Woodburner in sitting room with electric radiator.
-Electric cooker with gas hob, fridge, dishwasher, TV, FreeSat, DVD, stereo/CD, WiFi.
-Electricity inc. in rent.
+Woodburner in sitting room with central heating.
+Gas oven and hob, fridge, dishwasher, TV, FreeSat, DVD, stereo/CD, SuperFast Broadband WiFi.
+All gas and electricity inc in rent.
 One large basket of logs & a bucket of coal provided - additional logs can be purchased from owner.
 Bed linen & towels inc. in rent.
 Off road parking for 2 cars.
 Front patio area with furniture & BBQ.
 Summer stabling/grazing for horses available at additional cost - contact owner for further information.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop & pub 1.5 miles.
 Note: Babes-in-arms only.
 Note: Caution - property has a low front door and beams.
 Note: Property accessed via a gravel farm track.

 About the location